 - 2.1.1 The Rectory Fund is an investment company with variable capital incorporated in England and Wales.
 The Company's registered number is IC001083 and the Financial Conduct Authority product reference number (PRN) is 771036.
 The Company was authorised by the Financial Conduct Authority with effect from 29 March 2017.
 The Company has an unlimited duration. - 2.1.2 Shareholders are not liable for the debts of the Company.
-A Shareholder is not liable to make any further payment to the Company after he has paid the price on purchase of the Shares. - 2.1.3 The head office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP.
+A Shareholder is not liable to make any further payment to the Company after they have paid the price on purchase of the Shares. - 2.1.3 The head office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP.
 This is the address in the UK for service on the Company of notices or other documents required or authorised to be served on it. - 2.1.4 The base currency of the Company and each Sub-fund is Pounds Sterling. - 2.1.5 The maximum share capital of the Company is £500,000,000 and the minimum share capital of the Company is £1. - 2.1.6 Shares have no par value.
-The share capital of the Company at all times equals the sum of the net asset values of each of the Sub-funds. - 2.1.7 Shares in the Company may be marketed in other Member States and in countries outside the European Union and European Economic Area, subject to the FCA Rules, and any regulatory constraints in those countries, if the ACD so decides. - 2.1.8 Each of the Sub-funds of the Company from time to time is designed and managed to support longer-term investment and active trading is discouraged.
-Short-term or excessive trading into and out of a Sub-fund may harm performance by disrupting portfolio management strategies and by increasing expenses. - 2.1.9 The ACD may at its discretion refuse to accept applications for, or switching of, Shares, especially where transactions are deemed disruptive, particularly from possible market timers or investors who, in its opinion, have a pattern of short-term or excessive trading or whose trading has been or may be disruptive to a Sub-fund(s).
+The share capital of the Company at all times equals the sum of the net asset values of each of the Sub-funds. - 2.1.7 The Company has been established as a Non-UCITS retail scheme.
+It is not intended that the Company will be marketed outside the UK. - 2.1.8 Each of the Sub-funds of the Company from time to time is designed and managed to support longer-term investment and active trading is discouraged.
+Short-term or excessive trading into and out of a Sub-fund may harm performance by disrupting portfolio management strategies and by increasing expenses.

+- 2.1.9 The ACD may at its discretion refuse to accept applications for, or switching of, Shares, especially where transactions are deemed disruptive, particularly from possible market timers or investors who, in its opinion, have a pattern of short-term or excessive trading or whose trading has been or may be disruptive to a Sub-fund(s).
 For these purposes, the ACD may consider an investor's trading history in the Sub-fund(s) or other TUTMAN LLP funds and accounts under common ownership or control. - 2.1.10 The circumstances in which the Company may be wound up, and the procedure for winding up the Company, is set out at paragraph 3 below.